Densities on Dedekind domains, completions and Haar measure

-As one could expect, the main tool for the proof is the Chebotarev density theorem.
+As one could expect, the main tool for the proof is a weak version of the Chebotarev density theorem (Theorem \ref{t:rfr}).

 Theorem \ref{t:chbt} suggests that the method of checking closures in $\da$ can also be applied to study, for example, regularity in the distribution of primes.
-We will not pursue the matter further in this paper and will be content to use this result just as a tool to determine $\xa$ in some other cases (Proposition \ref{p:appirr}).
+We will not pursue the matter further in this paper \footnote{Interested readers can find some more considerations on this in \cite[\S3.3.2]{dlms}.
+An extensive discussion of this topic is in preparation (joint work with F.M.~Saettone).} and will be content to use this result just as a tool to determine $\xa$ in some other cases (Proposition \ref{p:appirr}).
 But we want to emphasize that Theorem \ref{t:chbt} gives a convincing argument in favour of our point: if $X$ is a closed subset of $D$ (or, at least, not too far from being closed), then what one can learn about $X$ from $\xa$ goes well beyond equality \eqref{e:dmintr}.